HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 [binary_erosion](
 https://scikit-image.org/docs/stable/api/skimage.morphology.html#skimage.morphology.binary_erosion)
 function.
-In this lesson we will run the binary erosion function using the Napari console to enable us develop our scripting skills.
+In this lesson we will run the binary erosion function using the Napari console to help develop our scripting skills.
 It is also possible to run the binary erosion function through a plugin:
 `Tools > Segmentation post-processing > Binary erosion (scikit-image, nsbatwm)` if you prefer.